Retirement is a life-changing event.

 #11 Travel to Another Country

-According to the Transamerica Center Retirement Survey, as many as 65% of retirees dream of traveling.
+According to the Transamerica Center Retirement Survey, as many as 65% of retirees dream of traveling and think it’ll bring happiness in their retirement.

 If you’re looking for ways to be more adventurous, then we highly recommend packing your bags and traveling to another country.